GeorgeAndreasNechita/Lets-Travel/README.md

 # Lets-Travel
-Third project I had to replicate for the Udemy course i'm making.
+Third project I had to replicate for the Udemy course.

 Visually it's simple and it was made very fast because it's made with Bootstrap and it has a lot of code available on Bootstrap's website, but it's also a much more advanced website in terms of functionality since it has an image slider (called Carousel in Bootstrap) with 3 images that has indicators and controls.